Einstein was a theoretical physicist and a genius by most people’s standards. A

-The most common site of ballooning of the aorta all across it's course is in the abdomen, just below the kidneys.
-The aorta gives off several major branches as it passes from the chest through the abdomen before it divides into iliac vessels.
-Two of such branches are the arteries to the right and left kidneys called the renal arteries.
+The most common site of ballooning of the aorta is in the abdomen, just below the kidneys.
+The aorta gives off several major branches as it passes from the chest through the abdomen before it divides into iliac vessels and goes into the legs.
+Two such branches are the arteries to the right and left kidneys called the renal arteries.

-This is the most important way of classifying an abdominal aneurysm.
-Treatment options for aneurism of the abdominal aorta is based mainly on the size.
+Size is the most important way of classifying an abdominal aortic aneurysm.
+Treatment options for aneurism of the abdominal aorta are based mainly on the size.
 There are three types of AAA described using size classification.
 They include:

 There are two forms of aneurysm of the abdominal aorta based on shape.
 They are